Posts about CDC

 CDC Urges Reduction in Salt Intake to Save Hundreds of Thousands of Lives

 Most people know we eat far too much salt and that it is killing lots of us.
-It is soft of crazy though that we have over 100,000 people in the USA every year die this way and yet we barely pay attention.
+It is still amazing that we have over 100,000 people in the USA every year die this way and yet we barely pay attention.
 Doesn’t it seem like we should care more about life?

 Excessive dietary sodium consumption increases blood pressure, which increases the risk for stroke, coronary heart disease, heart failure, and renal disease.
 Based on predictive modeling of the health benefits of reduced salt intake on blood pressure, a population-wide reduction in sodium of 1,200 mg/day would reduce the annual number of new cases of coronary heart disease by 60,000—120,000 cases and stroke by 32,000—66,000 cases.